 Working to fulfill our mission of ending domestic and sexual violence by providing confidential support services and education to empower our community, Call to Safety provides a comprehensive 24/7 crisis line, follow-up advocacy for survivors, support groups, community outreach and education, and sexual assault medical advocacy.
 We can support crisis line callers in any language through our international language bank, and connect survivors to local culturally-specific resources or co-advocacy.
 Call to Safety advocates provide every caller with a needs assessment, peer support, safety planning, crisis intervention, and information and referrals to community resources.
-Our advocates work with specific populations to provide culturally relevant and specialized services for survivors experiencing homelessness, survivors with developmental and intellectual disabilities, and sex workers.
+Our advocates work with specific populations to provide culturally relevant and specialized services for survivors experiencing houselessness, survivors with developmental and intellectual disabilities, survivors that identify as LGBTQ+, and survivors that experience mental illness.
+All of our advocates are trained to support sex workers.
 Sexual assault advocacy provides specialized services to survivors of sexual assault.

 Our Volunteer and Outreach Program strengthens community relationships and supports all of Call to Safety’s core services, from direct service on the crisis line to development and administrative support.
 Our training programs and workshops inform the community on the dynamics of sexual and domestic violence, their prevalence in our society, intersecting forms of oppression, and how to be a supportive advocate.

 We challenge ourselves to provide responsive programs and services that center on outreach and collaboration.
 Call to Safety recognizes that we live in an inherently racist culture and that many survivors experience racism on a daily basis.
 As a continuation of our work to dismantle all forms of oppression and provide equitable services, we are striving to become an anti-racist organization by applying the lens of racial justice to our work with individuals and institutions.